willtpwise/tech-front/README.md

 1. [Jest](https://facebook.github.io/jest/) for unit tests
 1. [Nightwatch](http://nightwatchjs.org/) for E2E tests

+The main architectural choice for Vue.js came down to the simplicity of the framework.
+I find it's the easiest JavaScript framework to read and write, so it seemed ideal for this app.

-The main architectural choices for Vuex and Element were simple.
+The choice for Vuex was simple.
 Vuex provided a scalable option for state management...
 At this point, the app can only send emails.
 With Vuex, scaling into a full-blown email client is within reach.

-Element was actually my send choice, originally I considered [Vuetify](https://vuetifyjs.com), but decided against it as I felt it was oversized for what the project required (or could require in the future).
+Element was actually my second choice, originally I considered [Vuetify](https://vuetifyjs.com), but decided against it as I felt it was oversized for what the project required (or could require in the future).

-Jest is a fast and easy to write testing framework.
-I don't claim to be an expert in testing, but I find Jest to be the easiest solution out there for unit testing Vue components.
+Jest and Nightwatch are fast and easy to write testing frameworks.

-Nightwatch has a good reputation as far as E2E testing goes.
-Again, I don't claim to be an expert in testing, but Nightwatch is easy enough to understand and the API is clean.
+I don't claim to be an expert in testing, but I found Jest has a particularly easy-to-write api for testing Vue components.

+One feature within the app is the locally stored options for showing / hiding the 'cc' and 'bcc' fields.
+Ideally this feature would store the user's choices on the backend (associated to their user account).
+However, since there are no user accounts at this point, I've decided to trade this off and use local storage instead.

 ## Features
 1. Multiple recipients (across To, CC & BCC)